trfunk/foundry-deduplicator-webp/README.md

 7. Fix some hardcoded shit like the [world's root folder name](../main/webp_db_fixer.py#L15-16), ([twice](../main/webp_db_fixer.py#L15-16)).
 If you renamed the the `.db2` files to `.db` you will have to either rename them back, or [change the script](../main/webp_db_fixer.py#L15-16).
 8. Run `webp_db_fixer.py` with the world's root folder as argument.
 The script will only rewrite and delete `.jpeg`, `.jpg` and `.png` files to `.webp`, since it doesn't deal with animated gifs yet.
 9. Go to the `data/` folder and rename any `.db3` files to `.db`.
 Overwrite if needed.
 Can remove all `.db2` files.
+10. Edit `world.json` in the world's root folder and rewrite the background value from `.png` to `.webp`.

 ### Cleanup
-10. Run `remove_empty_folders.py` with the world's root folder as argument.
+11. Run `remove_empty_folders.py` with the world's root folder as argument.

 Done.

 ### Todo
 - Fix the horrible hardcoded mess.
-- ~~`duplicate.py` probably horrible explodes dealing with non ascii letters?~~
-- Make the db workflow less tedious
-- ~~Take on .gifs, .jpgs, etc aswell~~
 - Integrate .webp conversation

 ### Do Maybe
 - .mp3, .flac to opus .ogg?
 - Animated .gif to .webm?
+(And deal with gifs in general)
 - Scan DBs for unused media files and list them (maybe delete aswell?)
 - Merge into one file